iifawzi/parcels-delivery-service/README.md

 Parcels Management Service consists of the backend and the dashboard that will allow the customers to create shipments and bikers to pick and deliver them.

-In this document I will give you an overview about the project, grab a cup of coffee ☕, there're a lot of techncalities and fun.
+In this document I will give you an overview about the project, grab a cup of coffee ☕, there're a lot of technicalities and fun.

 ## Requirements